torsjonas/mojo-battery-remaining-useful-life/README.md

 # Trying out Mojo 24.4 with data science libs
-This project was just for learning the basics of executing mojo code within a conda environment, and in this case how commong data science libs such as numpy, pandas, polars and scikit-learn can be imported and used in mojo.
+This project was just for learning the basics of executing mojo code within a conda environment, and in this case how common data science libs such as numpy, pandas, polars and scikit-learn can be imported and used in mojo.

 TODO: replace python libs when the community adds native counterparts for managing DataFrames etc.